hyakumori/crm/README.md

 # Hyakumori CRM

-This repository holds the source code for the Hyakumori CRM.
+A CRM web application for forestry management under the Hyakumori Project.

 ## Requirements